surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 ## Test and Save Connection

 <b>4.
-Test Connection:</b> Click <To check if entered information is running accurately and weather the database is able to connect.
+Test Connection:</b> Click <b> Test Connection </b> to check if entered information is running accurately and weather the database is able to connect.

 > On hitting test connection button, it displays a success message if entered information is correct, if not displays a error message.

 <b>5.
 Add Connection:</b> Establish and save the connection.

+Once the data is configures and tested

 >After establishing the connection you can see the list of connections names on left side toolbar of database section.